vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 In this task, you will use Azure IoT Hub to create a new IoT Edge device identity that you will use for the IoT Edge Transparent Gateway (your IoT Edge VM).

+1. On the Azure portal menu, click **Dashboard**.

-1. If necessary, log in to your Azure portal using your Azure account credentials, and then navigate to your Azure Dashboard.
+    If necessary, log in to your Azure portal using your Azure account credentials, and then navigate to your Azure Dashboard.

 1. On the All resources tile, to open your IoT hub, click **iot-az220-training-{your-id}**.